What is Dragon Link RTP?

 | Cabinet generation | Newer (2019–present) | Earlier (2016–present) |

-The practical takeaway: denomination matters far more than which series you choose.
-A dollar Dragon Link and a dollar Lightning Link at the same casino will almost certainly be running identical configurations.
+The practical takeaway: coin level matters far more than which series you choose.
+A dollar Dragon Link and a dollar Lightning Link at the same property will almost certainly be running identical configurations.
 For more detail, see our Lightning Link strategy guide.

 Dragon Link RTP vs online slot RTP — why land-based machines pay less